tekknolagi/tekknolagi.github.com/_posts/2024-06-01-scrapscript-baseline.md

 [^variable-binding]: What I mean about Erlang is that I sometimes miss the
     feature where you can use a variable in a pattern to check that it matches the existing value.
-For example, if `ThreadId` contains the value of the current thread, you can match against messages that are only for the current thread by writing `{ThreadId, msg_contents}`.
+For example, if `ThreadId` contains the name of the current thread, you can match against messages that are only for the current thread by writing `{ThreadId, msg_contents}`.